cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 - Tried changing the table collider to a mesh
     - cube still sank into the table a little
     - Also cup kept jittering and later the cube
-- *Solution* set fixed time step to 0.002 and put solver iterations to 15 -> higher iterations made arm springy
+- *Solution* **set fixed time step to 0.002 and put solver iterations to 15 -> higher iterations made arm springy**

+*Observations*
+- Seems like **sometimes** the wrist movement is slow going up but fast downwards **July 22**
+*TODO*
+- Git tutorial
+    - create a sample repo to do push / pull / pull requests / branching
+- Make better box collider for cups